neuropromotion/miRNA-prediction-in-single-cell-RNA-seq-data/README.md

 The training dataset combines bulk RNA-seq (TCGA, GTEx) with paired single-cell RNA-seq data.
 The repository includes the complete workflow from data preparation and benchmark experiments to final model training and large-scale inference.
 During development, multiple feature selection methods, scRNA-seq imputation strategies, model architectures, and ensemble approaches were evaluated.
 The final predictor is a stacking ensemble consisting of **CatBoost**, **ResNet-like**, and **TabM** models.

+Out of 327 miRNAs, 164 achieved acceptable predictive performance on the test set (R² > 0.4), with a median R² of 0.82.

 ### Processed datasets and models
 - **Training datasets:** *[link](https://www.kaggle.com/datasets/ismailovaly/mirna-prediction-project)*
 - **Pretrained models:** *[link](https://www.kaggle.com/models/ismailovaly/mirna-prediction-model)*